Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Implementation Details

 \subsection{Animation Model}

 For the text encoder, we model $\nettextenc$ as a frozen T5-Large \cite{raffel2022exploring} model and $\nettextagg$ as a transformer encoder \cite{vaswani2017attention} with 4 layers, 8 heads, and a feature size of 1024.
 For each sequence, the output $\vecactionemb$ of $\nettext$ is the transformer encoder output corresponding to the position of the end-of-sentence token in the input sequence.
-We experimented with mean pooling and a learnable class-token with comparable results.
-Consistently with \cite{saharia2022imagen}, we found alternative choices for $\nettextenc$ (T5-Small, T5-Base \cite{raffel2022exploring} and the CLIP text encoder \cite{radford2021clip}) to underperform T5-Large.
+We experimented with mean pooling and a learnable class token with comparable results.
+Consistent with \cite{saharia2022imagen}, we found alternative choices for $\nettextenc$ (T5-Small, T5-Base \cite{raffel2022exploring} and the CLIP text encoder \cite{radford2021clip}) to underperform T5-Large.

 For the temporal model $\netanimation$, we employ a transformer encoder with 12 layers, 12 heads, and 768 features.
 To favor generalization to sequences of different lengths at inference time, we adopt relative positional encodings \cite{shaw2018self} that specify positional encodings based on the relative distance in the sequence between sequence elements.
 We produce embeddings for the diffusion timestep $\difftimestep$ and framerate $\framerate$ using sinusoidal position encodings \cite{vaswani2017attention}.
 Additionally, to enable the model to better distinguish between noisy sequence entries and conditioning signals, we find it beneficial to condition also on $\vecmask$ and $\vecmaskaction$ using the same weight demodulation layer.